A directed persistent homology theory for dissimilarity functions: Introduction

 \subsubsection{Overview of results}

-Our starting point on the theory of chain complexes of semimodules and their corresponding homology developed by Patchkoria \cite{Pat77, Pat14}.
-We introduce homology over semimodules for directed simplicial complexes (Definition \ref{definition:directedHomologyComplexes}) and show that it satisfies some desirable properties.
-Furthermore, we prove that for certain coefficient semirings, closed paths will only have non-trivial homology in dimension $1$ when their edges form a directed cycle, as desired (Proposition \ref{proposition:homologyPolygons}).
-It is worth mentioning that, however, our homology theory does not seem suited to detect directed information in even dimensions, as it is zero in even dimensions (Proposition \ref{proposition:evenDimTrivialHomology}) except dimension 0 where it is only able to detect weakly connected components.
+We introduce modules of undirected and directed homology associated to directed simplicial complexes (Definition \ref{definition:directedHomologyComplexes}) and show that they satisfy some desirable properties.
+Furthermore, we prove that for certain coefficient rings, closed paths will only have non-trivial directed homology in dimension $1$ when their edges form a directed cycle, as we set up to do (Proposition \ref{proposition:homologyPolygons}).
+Our modules of directed homology can be defined in dimensions greater than one, although they are zero in all even dimensions (Proposition \ref{proposition:evenDimTrivialHomology}) except in dimension 0 where they detect weakly connected components (Proposition \ref{proposition:H0andConnectivity}).

-We then extend our homology theory to the persistence setting.
-We cannot use semimodules as their lax algebraic structure means that persistence semimodules may not have persistence diagrams or barcodes.
-Instead, we use the module completion of the considered semimodules.
-This allows us to introduce, for each dimension, two persistence modules associated to the same filtration: an \emph{undirected} persistence module (Definition \ref{definition:undirPersistenceModFilt}), which is analogous to the one introduced in \cite[Section 5]{Tur19}, and the submodule generated by directed classes, which we call the \emph{directed} persistence module (Definition \ref{definition:dirPersistenceModFilt}).
-The directed persistence module gives raise to barcodes associated to homology classes that can be represented by directed cycles, as illustrated in Fig.~\ref{figure:severalAtOnce} and Examples \ref{example:filtrationEquivalentCycles} to \ref{example:remainsUnmatched}.
+Next, we extend our homology theory to the persistence setting.
+In particular, we introduce, for each dimension, two persistence modules associated to the same filtration: an \emph{undirected} persistence module (Definition \ref{definition:undirPersistenceModFilt}), which is analogous to the one introduced in \cite[Section 5]{Tur19}, and the submodule generated by directed classes, which we call the \emph{directed} persistence module (Definition \ref{definition:dirPersistenceModFilt}).
+The directed persistence module gives rise to bars associated to homology classes that can be represented by directed cycles, as illustrated in Fig.~\ref{figure:severalAtOnce} and Examples \ref{example:filtrationEquivalentCycles} to \ref{example:remainsUnmatched}.
 We also establish a relation between the undirected and directed persistence barcodes of the same filtration.
-Indeed, in Proposition \ref{proposition:subbarcode} we show that every bar in the directed barcode corresponds to a unique undirected barcode that dies at the same time.
-The directed barcode may, however, be born later, and some undirected barcodes may be left unmatched (see Figs.~ \ref{figure:severalAtOnce}, \ref{figure:filtrationOne} and \ref{figure:notEveryDirected}).
+Indeed, in Proposition \ref{proposition:subbarcode} we show that every bar in the directed barcode corresponds to a unique bar in the undirected barcode that dies at the same time.
+The bar in the directed barcode may, however, be born later, and some bars in the undirected barcode may be left unmatched (see Figs.~ \ref{figure:severalAtOnce}, \ref{figure:filtrationOne} and \ref{figure:notEveryDirected}).